Operation

 Note

-For more information about security and access control for the product, refer to the One-touch commissioning (OTC) documentation, available on the Elvaco website.
+For more information about security and access control for the product, refer to the One-Touch Commissioning (OTC) documentation, available on the Elvaco website.

-Example 17.
+Example 15.
 Example

 A DIF code of 0x02 will be set to 0x32 in case of error.
-(This applies to all message format except JSON.)
+(This applies to all message formats except JSON.)
 For message format JSON, the actual value will be replaced with “null” in case of error state.
 If no meter communication is possible at all, all fields have this error indication set.

 -